Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Introduction

 Although RL algorithms have proven extremely successful in many applications, some fundamental questions remain unresolved.
 One such question pertains to a choice facing the designer of any RL agent; namely, that of the \emph{learning algorithm} to be employed.
-This, along with many of the basic outstanding questions in RL, has strong parallels to those that have arisen in model predictive control, adaptive control, and even in classical control.
-For example, the aforementioned problem is related in spirit to multiple model adaptive control \cite{narendra1997adaptive} developed at Yale since the 1990s, and to other structure identification methods in the identification literature.
-Despite these similarities and the general links between control theory and RL (see the excellent recent survey by Recht \cite{recht2019tour}), solving these problems in an RL setting brings new difficulties requiring the solution of sets of bespoke challenges.
+This, along with many of the basic outstanding questions in RL, has strong parallels to those that have arisen in model predictive control, adaptive control, and even in classical control. {Other instances of problems of this kind from the control literature include selection of an appropriate controller/plant model, for example, multiple model adaptive control \cite{narendra1997adaptive}, and other structure identification methods in the identification literature.
+Such problems are closely related in spirit to the problem of RL algorithm selection.} Despite these similarities and the general links between control theory and RL (see the excellent recent survey \cite{recht2019tour}), solving these problems in an RL setting brings new difficulties requiring the solution of sets of bespoke challenges.
 This manuscript seeks to address one such instance, namely it considers cases in which the choice of an appropriate learning algorithm is not obvious or intuitive, and presents a tool which allows this choice to be made automatically.
 RL, at its core, deals with environments that are unknown, but the designer typically must possess some degree of knowledge about the environment to accurately model the problem.
 Specifically, RL is concerned with sequential decision making problems modeled as MDPs, as we shall discuss in detail in the next section.
 The designer must model the environment's state, and the actions available to the agent, and then must choose an appropriate learning algorithm depending on whether or not the actions of the agent affect the environment.
 In particular, two broad classes of algorithm can be considered: those based on contextual multi-armed bandits (CMABs)~\cite{abbasi2011improved}, which are appropriate for problems in which the agent's actions do not impact the environment; or those based on a more general MDP model (e.g., \emph{Q-Learning}~\cite{watkins1992q}), in which the agent's actions do impact the environment.